 You need to be aware that a request for a grade reappraisal may result in the original grade being raised, lowered or confirmed.
 More information on grade reappraisal can be obtained from the website or from the academic unit offering the course.

 Information on the grade reappraisal policy can be found on the web site at:

-http://www.registrar.yorku.ca/grades/reappraisal
+http://myacademicrecord.students.yorku.ca/grad e-reappraisal-policy

 RESOURCES AND STUDENT LIFE

 Nursing Simulation Centre (NSC)